SM 100D Fundamentals of College Mathematics

 3 non-degree credits

-This course prepares students for SM161 or SM163 by introducing them to the operations and properties of the real number system, algebraic expressions, and solving equations.
+This course prepares students for SM 161 or SM 163 by introducing them to the operations and properties of the real number system, algebraic expressions, and solving equations.
 Applications are stressed throughout the course.
 This course provides three college credits which are factored into the GPA.
 However, these credits are taken in addition to the total credit requirements of the student's major program.
 Placement is based upon an entrance mathematics test.
 Ordinarily, students are expected to complete this course by the end of their first year of college (September to September or January to January).
 Students who participate in Summer College (August) prior to their first year of school must complete this course by the end of that academic year (May).
-Students who fail this course twice will be dismissed from the College.
 (Offered annually)

 SM 116 Physical Science